 - Does the University of Minnesota contribute towards medical and dental coverage during an FMLA leave?

-Yes, if a faculty or staff member was eligible for University contributions for health premiums immediately prior to the leave, the University will continue to contribute its share during FMLA leave (up to 12 weeks in any fiscal year or 26 weeks in any single 12-month period if for military caregiver leave) or any paid leave during which the employee is receiving at least 50% of base pay, whichever would be longer.
+Yes, if an Eligible Individual was eligible for University contributions for health premiums immediately prior to the leave, the University will continue to contribute its share during FMLA leave, or any paid leave during which the employee is receiving at least 50% of base pay, whichever would be longer.
 Paid leave includes sick leave, compensatory time, parental leave, and vacation.
-Coverage will be canceled if employees do not pay their share of the premium or if it is more than 30 days late.
+Coverage will be canceled if the Eligible Individual does not pay their share of the premium or if it is more than 30 days late.

-- What happens if the employee's appointment ends while the individual is on FMLA?
+- What happens if the Eligible Individual’s appointment ends while the individual is on FMLA?

-If an employee's appointment ends while on FMLA:
+If an Eligible Individual's appointment ends while on FMLA:

 - The FMLA leave ends as of the last day of the appointment; and

-- The medical and dental subsidy ends as of the last day of the pay period which includes the last day of the appointment, though the employee's medical coverage will be in effect through the last day of the month; and
+- The medical and dental subsidy ends as of the last day of the pay period which includes the last day of the appointment.
+However, the Eligible Individual's medical coverage will be in effect through the last day of the month; and

-- Any retirement contributions will cease with the employee's last paycheck; and
+- Any retirement contributions will cease with the Eligible Individual's last paycheck; and

-- Any service accruals under MSRS to which the employee's may be entitled will end as of the last day of the employee's appointment.
+- Any service accruals under MSRS to which the Eligible Individual may be entitled will end as of the last day of the appointment.